Importance of social capital

+Social capital is a vital resource for individuals, groups, and society.
 Social capital has been described as a lubricant that facilitates getting things done.
 It allows people to work together and to access benefits from social relationships.
 Social capital allows modern economies to function efficiently.
 Our society, economy, institutions, and political system could not exist without social capital.
 Social capital refers to the internal social and cultural coherence of society.
 As such social capital has been described as a glue.

 For individuals, social capital is important because it is an important source of power and influence that helps people to ‘get by’ and ‘get ahead’.
 The adage: “it’s not just what you know, but who you know” relates to the powerful effects and importance of social capital.